Carlucci American International School of Lisbon: Administration

 CAISL is accredited by the Middle States Association of Colleges and Schools (MSA).
 The school is licensed by the Portuguese Ministry of Education and an authorized International Baccalaureate (IB) World School.
 CAISL is the only school in Portugal with support from the U.S. State Department.

 Leadership of the school's direction over its curriculum is entrusted by the Board of Trustees to the School Director, currently Mr. Nathan Chapman, who assumed the position in 2022.
-CAISL is divided into two sections, which are led by their own principals: the elementary school (k-5) and the secondary school (6-12).
-The current Elementary Principal is Katie Morris and the current Secondary Principal is Alan Shanks.
+CAISL is divided into two sections, which are led by their own principals: the elementary school (EC3-5) and the secondary school (6-12).
+The current Elementary Principal is Katie Morris and the current Secondary Principal is Ted Fuller.

 Governance

 The Carlucci American International School of Lisbon is governed by the Fundação Escola Americana de Lisboa (FEAL; Portuguese for "American School of Lisbon Foundation"), a private foundation under Portuguese Law, which is in turn governed by a three-member Board of Trustees.
 The Embassy of the United States, Lisbon and Visteon, having played important roles in the formation of CAISL's non-profit status, each appoint trustees (2 from the Embassy and 1 from Visteon) which serve for three-year terms.

 The current Board of Trustees of the Fundação Escola Americana de Lisbon is composed of: